-Last year composer and veteran music camp faculty member Barbara White cooked up 16 bars for us, inspired by events concerning then-announced changes to Canadian currency.
+Two years ago composer and veteran music camp faculty member Barbara White cooked up 16 bars for us, inspired by events concerning then-announced changes to Canadian currency.
 Her tune is now our official camp tune, so we hope you'll all get a bit familiar with it before camp.
-We will plan to play St. Peter's Pennies all together at our opening Welcome Reception – and Barbara will lead the session.
+We will plan to play St. Peter's Pennies all together during our Music Camp jams.

 She's prepared the tune so it can be played by musicians at every skill level.
 The full blown version for advanced players is the 'Gold Version'; and there are progressively easier 'Silver' and 'Copper' versions.

 Download and listen to the Gold Version, and download any or all of the 3 sheet music versions and the Chord Changes using the links below:

 Adobe Acrobat document [219.1 KB]